serhiy-smirnov/CarND-LaneLines-P1/writeup_template.md

 ![alt text][image6]

-### 2. Identify potential shortcomings with your current pipeline
+##### 2. Potential shortcomings with my current pipeline

-Another shortcoming I see is the simple approximation of the lanes using linear regression and producing result consisting of a single line while the lanes can have certain curvature based on the road situation, even in quite limited region of interest.
+One potential shortcoming of the pipeline described above is the simple approximation of the lanes using linear regression and producing result consisting of a single line while the lanes can have certain curvature based on the road situation, even in quite limited region of interest.

-One potential shortcoming of the pipeline described above is setting the region of interest more or less manually based on a specific image/video.
+Another shortcoming I see is setting the region of interest more or less manually based on a specific image/video.
 This makes it difficult to use such an approach for different road situations and camera settings.

+Also, since Canny edge detection works with the gray image, some part of information is already lost at this step of processing.
+It can happen that the brightness information is not enough to reliably detect the edges (see example challenge.mp4).

-### 3. Suggest possible improvements to your pipeline
+### 3. Possible improvements to my pipeline

 Possible improvement for the approximation problem would be to sort the line detections by the distance (y-coord), divide then into several segments (2-3, based on number of points and their distribution) and run linear regression on these segments.
 This may let to achieve more precise approximation of the lanes curvature.